jdcloudcom/en/documentation/Middleware/JCS-for-Elasticsearch/Operation-Guide/Dedicated-master.md

 ```
 Note:
-* We suggested that 3 dedicated primary nodes shall be assigned to each cluster by default.
-Such 3 dedicated primary nodes can provide two backup nodes when the primary node fails, to select a new primary node.
+* We suggest that 3 dedicated primary nodes be assigned to each cluster by default in case of enabling the dedicated primary nodes.
+Such 3 dedicated primary nodes can provide additional backup nodes when any primary node fails, to select a new primary node.
 ```